Hermanni (Helsinki)

 Hermanni ([ˈhermɑnːi]; Hermanstad, [ˈhermɑnˌstɑːd]) is a neighbourhood in Central major district of Helsinki, Finland.
 As of 2012, Hermanni has 5,124 inhabitants living in an area of 1.05 km2.
 Hermanni is part of Vallila district.

 Hermanni's well-known areas include Teurastamo, known as a popular food and city culture hub, which once housed the city's historic slaughterhouse from 1933 to 1992.

+Helsinki Prison is located on the district.
+It opened in 1881 and is the only prison operating in Helsinki proper.

 Politics

 Results of the 2011 Finnish parliamentary election in Hermanni: